 Other factors come into play, such as the increase or decrease in U.S. cotton acreage in 2018.
+The expected price of cotton is relatively better than the alternative Texas row crops (wheat, sorghum, and corn).
+Historically, this situation supports the planting of more cotton acres.
 The graph below shows the relationship of U.S. cotton acreage to a ratio of Dec’18 CBOT corn futures to Dec’18 ICE cotton futures in the first quarter of the year.
-Based on the current level of that ratio (5.6, circa November 17) we might expect a middle level of cotton plantings around 12 million acres.
-That represents little change over what U.S. growers planted in 2017.
-(To be fair, the above analysis needs to account for cotton acreage in the Mid-South and Southeast that might switch to soybeans if cotton prices slip over the winter.
-However, increasing acreage in KS/OK/TX may offset decreases in the eastern cotton belt.)
+Based on the current level of that ratio (5.2, circa February 2) we might expect a middle level of cotton plantings around 13 million acres.
+This jibes with the intended plantings measured by the National Cotton Council during the mid-December to mid-January time frame.

-Another wrinkle to consider, though, is that NOAA has issued a La Niña advisory.
+Another wrinkle to consider, though, is that NOAA issued a La Niña advisory back in the fall.
 This is frequently associated with dryer than normal conditions which could last into next spring.
 However, drier conditions early often lead to increased plantings in Texas, so the potential for an average size crop will still be there.
 However, there may well be higher-than-average abandonment, so we will have to see.
+The current drought monitor shows widespread dryness, including moderate to severe drought conditions, across much of the Cotton Belt.

-If cotton futures prices slip over the winter due to growing excess supplies, there may not be enough whittling down during the 18/19 marketing year to bring about a significant recovery in prices.
-But there are three demand oriented sources of potential price support.
+The new crop market appears supported by three demand oriented sources of potential price support.
 The first is if the historically high (and bullish) level of U.S. export total commitments (click here and scroll down) continues well into 2018.
 The second is if the large discrepancies between unfixed on-call sales and purchases creates a surging catalyst of futures buying on the old crop contracts before they mature.
-Such an outcome could give a little lift to Dec’18 as well.
+Such an outcome could support Dec’18 as well, but it may fade by summer.
 The third possibility, impossible to predict, is if China begins importing significantly greater amounts during Calendar 2018.
 For the last two years China has minimized their import needs by using their reserve cotton.
 The remaining question about their inventory policy involves several unknowns: 1) What sized inventory does China want to maintain as a reserve?
 2) How much of the current reserve inventory needs replacing?
 3) How much domestic new crop cotton can China use to rotate the reserve inventory?